AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 Introduction
 -------------
-This document will show you how to get started with the Avnet Wideband mmWave Radio Dev Kit for RFSoC Gen-3.
-Follow the step-by-step instructions to configure the kit, setup your computer, and use Avnet RFSoC Explorer® in MATLAB to generate and acquire signals through the Otava mmWave Dual Trancseiver RF Card.
+This document will show you how to get started with the `Avnet Wideband mmWave Radio Development Kit for RFSoC Gen-3 <https://www.avnet.com/rfsoc-mmw>`_.
+Follow the step-by-step instructions to configure the kit, setup your computer, and use Avnet RFSoC Explorer® in MATLAB to generate and acquire signals through the Otava DTRX2 Dual Transceiver mmWave Radio Card.

 .. image:: images_system_setup/zcu208_dtrx2_kit.png